 We treat personal information as strictly confidential and take reasonable steps to protect personal information held by us from misuse, loss, unauthorised access, modification or disclosure (for example by use of physical security and restricted access to electronic records through use of passwords).
 When no longer required we destroy or delete the information in a secure manner.

 Why is personal information collected and held?

 We collect and hold personal information in order to conduct our business of providing assistance, education, services and insurance

 If personal information we request is not provided, we may not be able to supply the relevant service to you.

 In any particular circumstance if you choose not to provide us with requested information we willadvise you of any consequences of failing to supply us with that information.

 You may be able to make general enquiries about, or comment on, our services without identifying yourself or by using a pseudonym.
 However, in most circumstances, including seeking a quote, you will need to identify yourself.

 In general, we use the personal information we collect to:

-- provide assistance and insurance to Members and Insureds;
+- provide assistance, services and insurance to Members and Insureds;

 - provide educational material and training to Members and Insureds;